The Coronation Chair

-The Coronation Chair was made by order of King Edward I to enclose the famous Stone of Scone, which he brought from Scotland to the Abbey in 1296, where he placed it in the care of the Abbot of Westminster.
-The King had a magnificent oaken chair made to contain the Stone in 1300-1301, painted by Master Walter and decorated with patterns of birds, foliage and animals on a gilt ground.
+The Coronation Chair was made by order of Edward I to enclose the famous Stone of Scone, which he brought from Scotland to the Abbey in 1296, where he placed it in the care of the Abbot of Westminster.
+The King had a magnificent oaken chair made to contain the Stone in 1300-1301, painted by Master Walter and decorated with patterns of birds, foliage and animals on a gilt ground (the first idea was for a bronze chair to be made but that was deemed too expensive).
 The figure of a king, either Edward the Confessor or Edward I, his feet resting on a lion, was painted on the back.
 The four gilt lions below were made in 1727 to replace the originals, which were themselves not added to the Chair until the early 16th century.
 The Stone was originally totally enclosed under the seat but over the centuries the wooden decoration had been torn away from the front.

 At coronations, the Chair - height 2.05m (6 feet 9 inches) - with the Stone stands facing the High Altar.
 The Chair has been in use at the coronation ceremony since 1308 although opinion is divided as to when it was actually used for the crowning, but this was certainly the case from 1399 when Henry IV was crowned in the Chair.
 For the Coronation of King Charles III on 6th May 2023 the Chair was placed on the central roundel of the 13th century Cosmati pavement.

-There have been thirty eight coronation ceremonies for reigning monarchs held at the Abbey (William and Mary were crowned in one ceremony.
-Edward V, one of the "Princes in the Tower" and Edward VIII, who abdicated, were never crowned).
-Fourteen queen consorts also had separate coronation ceremonies.
+There have been thirty nine coronation ceremonies for reigning monarchs held at the Abbey.
+William III and Mary were crowned in one ceremony, as joint monarchs.
+Edward V, one of the "Princes in the Tower" and Edward VIII, who abdicated, were never crowned.
+Fifteen queen consorts also had separate coronation ceremonies.

 At the joint coronation of William III and Mary II in 1689 a special chair was made for Mary, as William used the ancient chair.
 Mary's chair is on display in the new Queen's Diamond Jubilee Galleries at the Abbey.